7 Ways to Build a Rockin' Author Platform

 Pick your platforms carefully

 Authors generally tend to congregate on Twitter, but Facebook groups/pages are far from dead, and Instagram is gaining more and more traction, especially for children’s picture books.
 The important thing here is to use the medium you’re most comfortable with, and to check that there’s sufficient activity within your genre on that platform (you can test various platforms and digital communities and see which respond well).
 Connect with other authors and share updates about your work and your activities.
-Readings, book signings, online panel discussions, or new publications: it should all go on your feed so that your fans can check it out!
+Readings, book signings, online panel discussions, or new publications should all go on your feed so your fans can check it out!

 All work and no play makes your social media dull